 How Much Do Nursing Homes in Singapore Cost?

-For the uninitiated, the cost of accomodation in a nursing home could seem deceptively low.
+For the uninitiated, the cost of accommodation in a nursing home could seem deceptively low.
 After all, you’re just paying for a room, lodging, and medical care; surely that shouldn’t cost too much right?

 Accommodation in a nursing home, however, just isn’t the same as simply renting a room or paying for a hotel stay.